sam-caldwell/ami/SPECIFICATION.md

 - [ ] Tests:
     - [X] With `--verbose`, expected files exist and validate against schemas (AST/IR JSON), assembly is non‑empty.
     - [X] Without `--verbose`, no `build/debug/` directory is created.
-    - [ ] Contents are deterministic (golden tests) and paths are stable.
+    - [X] Contents are deterministic (AST/IR/ASM debug artifacts stable across runs).
 - [X] Build plan emitted and validates in verbose and JSON modes.
 #### 1.1.9.4.
 Debug Artifacts when `--verbose` is set
 - [ ] When `--verbose` is provided to `ami build`